Scrap the puppy trade

 In 2013 the UK Government brought in a new law to tackle the criminal scrap metal trade in England.
 But now it's puppies who are being traded like scrap with no regard for their welfare, or even if they live or die.

 Puppy trafficking is big business with dealers getting rich and leaving a trail of sick and dead puppies behind them.
+Here's our statement on puppy breeding and sales (PDF 188KB).

 Read our report 'Sold a pup?
 Exposing the breeding, trade and sale of puppies' to find out just how dire the situation is for dogs, and what we're doing to tackle unscrupulous puppy breeders and dealers.